 - A program for downloading source repositories.
 For all platforms, this is git.
-It allows to download the latest complete set of source files from the Tarantool repository at GitHub. - A C/C++ compiler.
+It allows downloading the latest complete set of source files from the Tarantool repository on GitHub.

+- A C/C++ compiler.
 Ordinarily, this is gcc and g++ version 4.6 or later.
-On Mac OS X, this is Clang version 3.2 or later. - A program for managing the build process.
-For all platforms, this is CMake.
-The CMake version should be 2.8 or later. - Command-line interpreter for Python-based code (namely, for Tarantool test suite).
-For all platforms, this is python.
-The Python version should be greater than 2.6 preferably 2.7 and less than 3.0.
+On Mac OS X, this is Clang version 3.2+.

+- A program for managing the build process.
+For all platforms, this is CMake version 2.8+.

+- ReadLine library, any version

+- neurses library, any version

+- OpenSSL library, version 1.0.1+

+- cURL library, version 0.725+

+- LibYAML library, version 0.1.4+

+- Python and modules.
+Python interpreter is not necessary for building Tarantool itself, unless you intend to use the "Run the test suite" option in step 5.
+For all platforms, this is python version 2.7+ (but not 3.x).
+You need the following Python modules:

+- pyyaml version 3.10

+- argparse version 1.1

+- msgpack-python version 0.4.6

+- gevent version 1.1.2